-More commonly referred to as an external drive, external storage is storage that is not part of the computer.
-Examples of external storage are floppy disk drives, hard drives, tape drives, etc. The picture is an example of a Drobo and an example of a popular external storage solution.
+More commonly referred to as an external drive, external storage is storage that's not part of the internal parts (external) of a computer.
+These drives often connect to the computer using USB, eSATA, or FireWire connection.
+The picture is an example of a Drobo and an example of a popular external storage solution.

 Why is external storage used?

-- An external disc drive can allow a computer without a disc drive to read CDs, DVD's, or other discs.
+- An external disc drive can allow a computer without a disc drive to read CDs, DVDs, or other discs.

 How do you access external storage?